silverjuke/silverjuke/docs/user-guide.md

 On the first start you may have to select "Karaoke prompt" from the menu atop of the Visualization.
-You can also place the Karaoke prompt on a secondary monior; please see the chapter Monitors for details.
+You can also place the Karaoke prompt on a secondary monitor; please see the chapter Monitors for details.

 Skins, fonts and covers